 |Approved HEC Entrance||Approved ENG1 Entrance||Approved ENG2 Entrance|

-Lab Restart SOP Form: PDF
+Lab Restart Form: PDF

 Lab Check-In/Check-Out Form: PDF

 Please upload completed Lab Restart Forms on this page.

 1. How do I access my building and my lab?

 If you are on the approved list and you received an email from Cherie, your ID card will work starting today.
 You may enter and exit only through the main door of each building (Eng 1 main lobby; Eng 2 back loading dock doors near the machine shop; HEC 102 — see pictures above).
 Make sure you follow all the procedures and the 6 steps sent to you earlier.

 2. How do I get access to PPE?

 The college will provide some cloth and regular disposable masks upon request (Pete: 407-488-5930).
 Hand sanitizer stations are at the entrance to each building.
 Please bring your own wipes and sanitizers for your lab.
 We will have these supplies in the near future.
 If you do not have these supplies at this time, you (lab PI only) can request PPE from UCF Department of Emergency Management at 407-882-7111.

 3. How do you or your student register to enter and exit the building?